Sprinklers are the equivalent to having a firefighter ready and waiting in every room of your home/business.

-Please use the following links to access 'sprinkler' information:
+Please use the following links to access information about sprinklers:

 Cheshire Fire and Rescue Service has been very proactive in the promotion of fire sprinkler systems in both the domestic/residential and commercial environment.
 It is a key objective of the Service to 'Protect Life, Property & Other Interests' and we recognise that promoting sprinkler systems is an important part of helping us achieve this aim locally.